FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 In the test phase you can manually set these parameters.
 DHCP will also need to distribute a DNS server IP which can be internal or external.

-Furthermore, the `ens37` interface must be connected to the outside internet (so the associated IP address must be served by a DHCP server or you will have to set it manually.
-It can be published directly or behind a router and therefore there will be a double NAT).
+Furthermore, the `ens37` interface must be connected to the outside internet.
+The associated IP address must be served by a DHCP server or you will have to set it manually.
+It can be published directly or behind a router which will be a double NAT.

 In this post, we are only concerned with providing internet connectivity, not with device security: `device 1` and `device n` are connected to the same network with all of the security implications that come along with it.
 If they were connected to the WiFi network, you could activate client separation on the access points in order to keep different clients separate and more secure.